Are You Even Showing Up in AI?: A Founder’s Guide to Measuring AI Visibility

 But AI systems don’t encounter brands the way people do.
 Intelligent assistants don’t browse, scroll, or reward effort for effort’s sake.

-AI visibility isn’t about audience reach, it’s about model recognition.
+AI visibility is not just about audience reach.
+It is about whether systems can recognize and describe the brand clearly.
 Which raises a quieter, more fundamental question: are you actually showing up at all?

 What “showing up” means in the age of AI

-When someone asks an AI system for recommendations, context, or expertise, it doesn’t return a list.
+When someone asks an AI system for recommendations, context, or expertise, it does not return a list.
 It assembles an answer from what it can identify, verify, and describe with confidence.

-If a brand isn’t legible inside that process, it’s effectively absent, regardless of how strong its human-facing presence may be.
+If a brand is not legible inside that process, it is effectively absent, regardless of how strong its human-facing presence may be.

-In this context, showing up doesn’t mean ranking first.
+In this context, showing up does not mean ranking first.
 It means being recognizable, coherent, and trustworthy to machines.

 A translucent geometric plane floats in soft morning light as delicate ivory florals emerge gradually from behind it, partially obscured against a calm, editorial backdrop.